message/iata/BE.md

 - merchant seamen;
 - passengers with a diplomatic passport traveling on duty;
 - military personnel traveling on duty.
-5. A completed "Passenger Locator Form" must be submitted at most 48 hours before arrival.
-The form can be found at <a href="https://travel.info-coronavirus.be/public-health-passenger-locator-form">https://travel.info-coronavirus.be/public-health-passenger-locator-form</a> or <a href="https://d34j62pglfm3rr.cloudfront.net/downloads/BELGIUM_PassengerLocatorForm_ENG.pdf">https://d34j62pglfm3rr.cloudfront.net/downloads/BELGIUM_PassengerLocatorForm_ENG.pdf</a> .
-6. Passengers could be subject to a COVID-19 test and quarantine; details can be found at <a href="https://www.info-coronavirus.be/en/">https://www.info-coronavirus.be/en/</a>
-7. Passengers are subject to medical screening.
-8. Passengers must have a negative COVID-19 PCR test taken at most 72 hours before departure from the first embarkation point.
+5. Passengers must have a negative COVID-19 PCR test taken at most 72 hours before departure from the first embarkation point.
 The test result must be in Dutch, English, French or German.
 - This does not apply to:
 - passengers residing in Belgium;
-- passengers younger than 6 years.
+- passengers younger than 6 years;
+- passengers arriving from Australia, Bulgaria, Hungary, Iceland, Ireland (Rep.), Israel, Korea (Rep.), Malta, Monaco, New Zealand, Portugal, Romania, Rwanda, San Marino, Singapore, Thailand or Vatican City (Holy See);
+- passengers arriving from specific regions of Austria, Czechia, Denmark, Finland, France, Greece, Italy, Norway, Poland, Spain or Switzerland.
+Details can be found at <a href="https://www.info-coronavirus.be/en/colour-codes-by-country/">https://www.info-coronavirus.be/en/colour-codes-by-country/</a> .
+6. A completed "Passenger Locator Form" must be submitted at most 48 hours before arrival.
+The form can be found at <a href="https://travel.info-coronavirus.be/public-health-passenger-locator-form">https://travel.info-coronavirus.be/public-health-passenger-locator-form</a> or <a href="https://d34j62pglfm3rr.cloudfront.net/downloads/BELGIUM_PassengerLocatorForm_ENG.pdf">https://d34j62pglfm3rr.cloudfront.net/downloads/BELGIUM_PassengerLocatorForm_ENG.pdf</a> .
+7. Passengers could be subject to a COVID-19 test and quarantine; details can be found at <a href="https://www.info-coronavirus.be/en/">https://www.info-coronavirus.be/en/</a>
+8. Passengers are subject to medical screening.
 9. Residence permits issued by Italy with an annotation of ‘ASILO’ are not accepted for entering or transiting through Belgium.